 "Yosemite Valley Sunset" by Albert Bierstadt ‘I Watch the Sun’ and Other Poetry By J. Quintanilla The Society April 11, 2017 Beauty, Poetry I Watch the Sun I watch the sun, its trek, across the sky.
 The shadow too to see how it reacts.
 When light steps forth, the shadow it gets shy.
 Then shadow finds its strength when light contracts.
 A quiet little fight the two ensue.
 He reaches out his arm but she steps back.
 And then she takes a step where he withdrew.
 Perform a little dance… withdraw… attack.
 You’ll never find a day without a night.
 Though entities themselves they’ve always touched.
 Eternally they walk, this dark, this light.
 They pull, they push, but hands remain a-clutched.
 I sit and watch the two go ‘round, a dance.
 I sit and watch the two in their romance.
 A Bubble Blown A bubble blown from two that touch so slight With just a breath it grows capriciously So beautiful in its simplicity Carefully watch and track it on its flight Its sparkle and its shine upon the light Refracted in its hues so brilliantly My childish heart does jump so giddily.
 Seems empty but it’s full of joy despite.
 From joy to fear afraid that it may pop.
 The weight upon my heart it feels so strange.
 To touch a cloud may cause the rain to drop Likewise, this fear… my bubble it may change!
 Give chase?… or bid my joyous sphere adieu?
 I want to have my cake and eat it too.
 J. Quintanilla is a 45-year-old property manager from the U.S. Territory of Guam.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who disrespects you.
+Simply send an email to email@example.com.
+Put “Remove Comment” in the subject line and list which comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
+Please see our Comments Policy here.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.